An Innovation Leader…

 “Passwords may soon become obsolete.”

 By 2020, Visa believes mobile payments will become the preferred method of both consumers and merchants.
 In addition, the ability to authenticate a payment via fingerprint, eye scan, or voice recognition may increase digital payment conversion rates.
+People might start using something like this accountant payment portal instead just in case conversion rates do increase.
 The proliferation of sophisticated mobile devices, equipped with fingerprint sensors and high-quality cameras, has triggered a surge in biometrics.

 Visa has partnered with BioConnect to provide ways to authenticate payments that work across many devices and operating systems, without passwords and instead enabling multiple biometric technologies.
 With multiple types of biometrics supported by an app, it becomes possible to make the password a thing of the past.